 Creative Cloud user logged into Creative Cloud desktop app gets recognized (SSO)

-Users of both solutions count against the AEM user quota.
+Users of both solutions count towards the Experience Manager user quota.

 Misc - network and access

-Requires access from user's desktop to AEM deployment over network
+Requires access from user's desktop to Experience Manager deployment over network

-Requires access from user's desktop to AEM deployment over network
+Requires access from user's desktop to Experience Manager deployment over network